SHYAM1399/Data-Science/README.md

 # Data Science
 ### Python Notebooks:
-Implementation of Machine Learning algorithms such as Gradient Descent, Linear Regression, Logistic Regression, K Nearest Neighbours, Random Forests, Decision Trees, Support Vector Machines, ANN on different data sets are included in this folder.
+1.Gradient Descent
+2.Linear Regression
+3.Logistic Regression
+4.K Nearest Neighbours
+5.Random Forests
+6.Decision Trees
+7.Support Vector Machines
+8.ANN
+Implementaion of all above algorithms are included in this folder
-### Data Sets: All datasets are necessary for working on algorithms mentioned in Python Notebboks are available in this folder
+### Data Sets:
+All datasets are necessary for working on algorithms mentioned in Python Notebboks are available in this folder